Is Sweet Potato Good for Diabetes?

 Yes, you can eat sweet potatoes daily, but portion control is important.

-A typical serving size is about ½ to 1 cup of cooked sweet potato, depending on individual dietary needs.
+A typical serving size is about ½ to 1 cup of cooked sweet potato, depending on individual dietary needs and recommended portion sizes.

 5. Can sweet potatoes help with weight management in diabetes?

-Yes, sweet potatoes can aid in weight management due to their high fiber content, which promotes satiety.
+Yes, sweet potatoes can aid in weight management due to their high fiber content, which promotes satiety and supports gradual weight loss.